AmirAli5/Research-and-Development/README.md

 # Research & Development Projects
-In this Repository, I upload my Research and Development Projects which I have done in Bachelor’s Degree (2015-19).
+In this Repository, I upload my Research and Development Projects which I have Completed in Bachelor’s Degree (2015-19).
 #### The Projects are:
 1. Multilayer Perceptron and Support Vector Machine to filtering the TubeSpam Comments
 2. Conversational AI Chatbot Based on Encoder-Decoder Architectures with Attention Mechanism